13 Ways to improve website loading speed and Reduce bounce rate

 For example, if you have an image that is 1920 x1280 pixels, but you have scaled it down to 480x320 pixels, your browser must load four times more than necessary.

 A CDN is a content delivery network, also called a content distribution network.
-CDN is a system of multiple servers that are used to deliver web content efficiently to users based on geographical location of the user.
-If you use CDN to your website, the files will be available in multiple server locations across globe rather than a single server.
+CDN is a system of multiple servers that are used to deliver web content efficiently to users based on the geographical location of the user.
+If you use CDN to your website, the files will be available in multiple server locations across the globe rather than a single server.

 If the user of your website is far from the server the load time will increases in case you don't use CDN.
-For example, your original server is in London, but a user visits your website from Newyork, your server has to transmit the data from London server location to user location.
+For example, your original server is in London, but a user visits your website from Newyork, your server has to transmit the data from the London server location to the user location.
 With the help of CDN, the request redirected to the nearest server of your user location.

 It is an easy and effective method to speed up your website.
 It minimizes the HTTP requests.
-Compression reduces the response time and also save a lot of bandwidth.
+Compression reduces the response time and also saves a lot of bandwidth.
 According to GTmetrixGzippinggenerally, reduce the response size by about 70%.

 To enable gzip compression you can add the following code to your .htaccess file.

-Minification is the process of removing all unnecessary characters such as white spaces, new line characters, strips comments and line breaks from code without affecting the function of the file.
+Minification is the process of removing all unnecessary characters such as white spaces, newline characters, strips comments, and line breaks from code without affecting the function of the file.
 Minifying your code helps to reduce the file size and also helps your webpage to load faster.
 According to Yoast, the minifying file can save file size by up to 30% to 40%.

 Put your CSS files at the top of your page - This allows the browsers to render your CSS first before rendering others.
 Place CSS at the top helps to avoid a flash of unstyled content and also helps the browser to start the layout promptly.
 So the user can see your loading content.

-So for good user experience and for reducing the load speed of your website follow the above rule.
+So for a good user experience and for reducing the load speed of your website follow the above rule.

 Minimize HTTP requests is an effective way to improve your website speed.
 When the users visit your website, their browsers request those files from your server.
-That request is called HTTP (hypertext transfer protocol) request.
+That request is called an HTTP (hypertext transfer protocol) request.
 Then your server responds to the browser, and it sends the file to the browser.
 These requests include HTML, stylesheets (CSS),Scripts, and images.